cihologramas/freecad-pyoptools/doc/newmodel.rst

     Distance between the pupil and its reference surface.

 Pupil diameter:
-    Diameter of the pupil apperture.
+    Diameter of the pupil aperture.

 Show pupils and principal planes:
-   If selected, the pupils and principal planes wuill be shown in the model.
+   If selected, the pupils and principal planes will be shown in the model.

 Show full raytrace:
    If selected, the rays will be drawn from the source, into the first intersected principal plane, then to the second principal plane, and then out from the second principal plane.
 Depending on the location of the principal planes, it is possible the rays seem to travel backward.
-Also have in mind that the principal planes can be auside the enclosure, so the rays migth seem do be difracted by an outside element.
+Also have in mind that the principal planes can be outside the enclosure, so the rays might seem do be diffracted by an outside element.

-   If not selected, the rays wil be drawn into the first enclosure surface, to the second enclosure surface, and out from it.
+   If not selected, the rays will be drawn into the first enclosure surface, to the second enclosure surface, and out from it.

 Powel Lens